Houghton Estate

-Houghton Estate, often simply called Houghton is an affluent suburb of Johannesburg, South Africa, north-east of the city centre.
+Houghton Estate, often simply called Houghton, is an affluent suburb of Johannesburg, South Africa, north-east of the city centre.
+The area was designated for white residents as part of the Group Areas Act during the apartheid era and became known as one of the city's upper-class neighbourhoods.

+Historically, the area has attracted a significant number of Jewish residents and is the home of Johannesburg's flagship Orthodox synagogue, Great Park Synagogue.
+Helen Suzman, a Jewish politician represented the suburb as Member of Parliament for Houghton from 1953 to 1989.
+Suzman was succeeded by Tony Leon.

-It is best known for being the home of Nelson Mandela.
+The suburb is also known for being the home of the late president, Nelson Mandela.

 History

-Houghton was developed as a residential area around the turn of the 20th century, primarily by Johannesburg Consolidated Investment Company (JCI).
+Houghton was developed as a residential area around the turn of the 20th century, primarily by the Johannesburg Consolidated Investment Company (JCI).
 The suburb was laid out by surveyor Gustav Arthur Troye.

 Geography

 Communities

-Houghton Estate has traditionally been informally divided into two areas: Upper Houghton, and Lower Houghton.
-Upper Houghton is the southern and south-eastern portion located on a ridge, while the northern Lower Houghton is flatter, and has a grid street pattern, with parts on both sides of the M1 freeway.
+Houghton Estate has traditionally been informally divided into Upper and Lower Houghton.
+Upper Houghton is the southern and south-eastern portion located on a ridge, while the northern Lower Houghton is flatter and has a grid street pattern, with parts on both sides of the M1 freeway.
 Upper Houghton has been declared a National Heritage Area.

 Upper and Lower Houghton are separated by the East-West section of Houghton Drive and part of Louis Botha Avenue.
 Small sections of Upper Houghton lie east of Louis Botha Avenue (bordering Observatory), and west of the north–south section of Houghton Drive (bordering Parktown and Hillbrow).
 Houghton is surrounded by wealthy suburbs in all directions, except south, where Upper Houghton borders less-affluent suburbs like Yeoville and Hillbrow.